 Pension Income Splitting: Questions & Answers

-Transferring a portion of your income to your spouse so you pay less tax is one of the strategies you can use to make the most of your retirement income—as long as you follow the rules!
-There are many things you should know about income splitting when you retire.
+Transferring a portion of your income to your spouse so you pay less tax is one of the strategies you can use to make the most out of your retirement income—as long as you follow the rules!
+Here are the important points to know about income splitting during retirement.

 What does it mean to split your retirement income?